MJoergen/bluff/README.md

 The players take turns betting.
 This is done by paying a number of credits to the pot.
 Possible betting options are:
 * FOLD.
 This loses the current round, and the opponent gets the pot.
-* CALL.
+* CALL/ALL-IN.
 Ends the round.
 Whichever player has the highest card wins and receives the pot.
 If the two cards are equal, the pot is left unchanged.
-* RAISE.
+* BET/RAISE.
 Forces the opponent to pay more credits to stay in the round.
 * CHECK.
 Forfeits the move.
-Only valid on the first bet of a round.
+Only valid on the first bet of a round, and if the other player has not made a bet.

 Note: The total amount of credits remains constant throughout a match.
 Therefore, when one player has lost the match, the other player owns all the